vivekvj01/ChatGPTMCPdynamicwithchatsdk/docs/ARCHITECTURE.md

 - iframe sandbox
 - CSP allowlist

-This is closer to the current `Anushlatest code` model than a strict typed-schema renderer.
+This will now use model generated UI than a strict typed-schema renderer.

 ## Security Boundary